artoonie/rcvis/README.md

 Learn more on our Medium post: [An Illustrated Guide to Ranked-Choice Voting](https://medium.com/@armin.samii/an-illustrated-guide-to-ranked-choice-voting-4ce3c5fe73f9).

 ## Installation
-Install python3, virtualenv, memcached, then
+Install python3 and virtualenv, then

 ```bash
 virtualenv venv